Mixtures of Neural Operators Reduce Active Complexity in Operator Learning: Neural operator as (distributed) mixtures of neural operators

 Moreover,

-that is, the active complexity coincides with the (total) complexity for $(\mathcal{T}_{\mathrm{trivial}}, \{G\})$, since there is only one computational node---the leaf (which is also the the root) ---responsible for making predicting for all inputs in the space $H^{s_1}(D_1)^{d_{in}}$. \
+that is, the active complexity coincides with the total complexity because there is only one computational node: the unique leaf, which is also the root.
+This single expert is responsible for all inputs in $H^{s_1}(D_1)^{d_{in}}$.